css/csso/MANUAL.en.md

 * 2.2.5\.
 Partial merging of blocks
 * 2.2.6\.
 Partial splitting of blocks
 * 2.2.7\.
 Removal of empty ruleset and at-rule
+* 2.2.8\.
+Minification of margin and padding properties
 * 3\.
 Recommendations
 * 3.1\.
 Length of selectors
 * 3.2\.
 Order of properties